history | reviews | players | samples | ordering |

 On the left you can see a closeup view of the circuit board.
 The circuit board is double sided with plated through-holes as used by the military, this keeps the components perfectly attached to the board.

 Why does our chorus sound better than the others that are made today?
-Both the MN3207 and MN3007 are rated for 2.5% maximum Total Harmonic Distortion (THD) at a certain input voltage level.
+Both the MN3207 that most others use, and the MN3007 that we have always used, are rated for 2.5% maximum Total Harmonic Distortion (THD) at a certain input voltage level.
 For the MN3007, this level is 0.78V RMS.
 For the MN3207, it's 0.25V RMS!!
 This means the MN3007 that we use can take a much higher input signal level, which means much more dynamic range, and less noise.
-Think of it as trying to play your stereo at the same clean loud volume through a 78 watt solid state amp or a 25 watt S.S. amp.
+Think of it as trying to play your home stereo at the same clean loud volume through a 78 watt solid state amp or a 25 watt S.S. amp.
 The 78 watt amp will have less distortion and noise, and sound much better at higher levels.

 For you tech freaks here is what the back of the board looks like.
 You can see the light green GROUND PLANE which acts as a shield, like shielded cable, for the ultimate in noise prevention.
-Also note plated through holes and some more perfect solder joints.
-You will not find a board like this in any other boutique pedal that I know of.
+Also note the plated through holes and some more perfect solder joints.
+This was one of the first boutique uses of such a high quality circuit board.

 Not really, a Uni-Vibe is a specific phase shifter and does not use time delay or sound very good as a high speed leslie.
 Our chorus pedal does true time-delay based chorusing, by delaying your signal and mixing it back into the original signal.
 It also varies the delay time slightly (modulates it) at the speed set with the SPEED knob.
 The sound is not like a univibe's "chorus" sound which is awesome for the Hendrix/Trower sounds but not really chorusing.
 There is much more info on the differences between a Uni-Vibe and a chorus pedal on my FAQ .